 Jacob was the son of Isaac and Rebekah, younger twin brother of Esau and father of twelve sons that formed the Hebrew nations that Moses delivered from Egypt.
 His fourth son Judah became the father of the Jews.
-At birth, he held on to Esau’s heel; hence he was named the supplanter or the one that overreached (Gen.25:26).
+At birth, he held on to Esau’s heel; hence, he was named the supplanter or the one that overreached (Genesis 25:26).
 For the first years of his life, Jacob lived up to his name.
 Yet, in spite of who he was and what he did, God reshaped this man into the father of a people that would become the apple of God’s eye and the way for God’s Son to enter the world.

 Jacob, disguised himself as Esau and with the help of his mother, stole the birthright of the firstborn and the blessings.
 Rebekah shipped her boy off to Laban her brother where he ended up marrying Leah, Rachel and their maids with whom he fathered twelve sons and one daughter.
 While on the way to Laban, Jacob felt God tagging at his conscience via a stairway to heaven.
 Instead of surrendering to God Jacob demanded that God prove His loyalty to him and then he would make God his Lord (Genesis 28:10-22).
 Apparently, Jacob’s idea of God being with him meant to get rich through cunning and cheating his father-in-law out of his wealth and gods and he got away with it, but not all the way (Genesis 29-31).